 Frequently Asked Questions

 Hey there reader!
 Here is some advice/answers to questions that we have been asked.
-Please remember that we are not doctors - we both currently just have our Bachelor's Degrees and are doing our best.
+Please remember that we are not doctors.
 If you see any information that you believe to be inaccurate, please contact us at thebciguys@gmail.com?

 I'm looking for a college for undergrad.
 What universities are good for neurotechnology?